bharatltech/mystmd/01-paper.md

 sumCubes :: [Int] -> Int
 sumCubes xs = sum (map (^3) xs)
 ```
-Above^is the exponentiation operator andsumis the list summation function defined
+Above ^ is the exponentiation operator and **sum** is the list summation function defined
 in the standard prelude as:

 ```